Kushank21140/School-Management-System/README.md

 - 📘 **Class & Subject Organization** — Easily handle class schedules and subjects
 - 📊 **Attendance Tracking** — Log attendance for students and generate reports
 - 🗂️ **Grade & Performance Overview** — Store and view student academic performance
-- 🔒 **Role-Based Access Control** — Different access levels for admin, teachers, and students :contentReference[oaicite:1]{index=1}
+- 🔒 **Role-Based Access Control** — Different access levels for admin, teachers, and students :contentReference

-> You can add additional modules like fee management, communication portals, and analytics as you expand this system. :contentReference[oaicite:2]{index=2}
+> You can add additional modules like fee management, communication portals, and analytics as you expand this system.

 ---